2022 Green River Field Institute

 PLAN YOUR ADVENTURE

-Morning of June 13 – afternoon of June 17, 2021 RIVER-BASED FIELD EXPERIENCE on Desolation Canyon of the Green River
+Morning of September 3 – afternoon of September 7 RIVER-BASED FIELD EXPERIENCE on Gates of Lodore of the Green River

 IS THIS COURSE A GOOD FIT FOR YOU?

-- This is an intensive field institute for working journalists, aspiring journalists, and students or teachers of journalism from all backgrounds.
-Established and emerging journalists encouraged to apply.
+- This is an intensive field institute for working journalists, aspiring journalists, students or teachers of journalism, and all other committed writers, from all backgrounds.
+Established and emerging journalists and writers are encouraged to apply.

 - Journalists, nonprofit communicators, university students, science writers, and environmental writers will find this field institute valuable.